allesklar/tkh_admin_panel/README.md

 Primarily developed for Ten Thousand Hours but we are happy to share if anybody finds it useful.

 Please note that this gem is still in its infancy.
 I'm just getting started.
+It's primarily developed to work in sync with the tkh_cms gem suite but overtime more and more effort will be made to make it work in isolation.

 ## Installation